dshirley1/Danna-Shirley-Portfolio/index.md

 ## Featured work

-### API / Developer Documentation / Technical Solutions
+### API / Developer Documentation about Technical Solutions

 I led a team that defined standards for blueprints, which provide structured guidance for developers who want to implement high-value features.
 My team created templates and guidelines for language and visuals, and I edited many blueprints, including: